clnsmth/soso/README.md

 It's worth noting that this `kwargs` approach is not limited to supplying unmappable properties; it can be utilized to override any top-level SOSO property.

 Unmappable properties are listed in the strategy documentation.

+### Other Modifications

+Any additional modifications can be made to the resulting JSON-LD string before it is used.
+Simply parse the string into a Python dictionary, make the necessary changes, and then convert it back to a JSON-LD string.

 ## API Reference and User Guide